antonioheinemann/MDEF/docs/index.md

-## Welcome

-Join me on an exploration to understand **regenerative futures** and what it means to design for health, mindfulness and collectivism.
+### Join me on an exploration to understand **regenerative futures** and what it means to design for health, mindfulness and collectivism.
 To restore and to revitalize natural system and environments through multi-scalar perspectives that influence transformation.